utkarshpant/blocks/README.md

 ## A Data Structures and Algorithms library

 <br>
-A Data Strctures and Algorithms library intended to replicate the major functionality of the STL, in a simplified form.
+A Data Structures and Algorithms library intended to replicate the major functionality of the STL, in a simplified form.

 **Implemented by Utkarsh Pant. www.linkedin.com/in/utkarshpant**